 How long your baby stays on the monitor depends on how often real alarms go off.
 Real alarms mean your baby does not have a steady heart rate or is having trouble breathing.

 Babies usually wear a home apnea monitor for 2 to 3 months.
-Discuss with your baby's doctor how long your baby needs to stay on the monitor.
+Discuss with your baby's health care provider how long your baby needs to stay on the monitor.

 What are the Risks of an Apnea Monitor?